lonnieezell/Bonfire/bonfire/modules/migrations/docs/index.md

 A clean install has migrations enabled by default.
 However, it is recommended when you move to production to disable migrations for security.

-To disable migrations, edit the following line in *application/core modules/migrations/config/migrations.php* to be <tt>false</tt>.
+To disable migrations, edit the following line in *application/core modules/migrations/config/migrations.php* to be `false`.

     $config['migrations_enabled'] = true;